collective/Products.Poi/Products/Poi/README.txt

 (*) NOTE: Before version 1.0 beta 2, ArchAddOn was required instead of DataGridField.

+Upgrading

+  Before any upgrade, run an Archetypes schema update, by going to 'archetype_tool' in the ZMI, selecting the 'Update Schema' tab, selecting all the 'Poi.*' types, and clicking 'Update schema'.
+It's probably a good idea to choose 'All objects' from the drop-down as well, although this will take slightly longer.

 If you had a version prior to 1.0 beta 2 installed, you must run migrations to avoid losing your old grids (available areas, available issue types).
 This is automatic, but you need to install the 'contentmigration' product.
 This can